 If you’re shopping for a new graphics card, you must’ve noticed that there’s always a “Memory” spec on the box.
-Moreover, a single graphics card model often comes with multiple memory sizes.
-But why do graphics cards have memory if you already have plenty of RAM in your computer?
+Moreover, a single-card model often comes with multiple memory sizes.
+But why do graphics cards have it if your computer has plenty of RAM?

-Graphics cards use the memory to store graphics data
+1. Graphics cards use memory to store data

-Your graphics processing unit (GPU) does thousands of calculations every second to display a crystal-clear image onto the screen.
+Your graphics processing unit (GPU) does thousands of calculations every second to display a crystal-clear image on the screen.

 All data required to render a frame goes from your primary storage disk to RAM.
 The CPU recognizes the data is for graphics, so it’s sent to your VRAM.
 That’s where it sits until it’s required.